Isaac-DeFrain/presentations/Nomadic_scientific_seminar_5-25-2021/edge_files/connect_to_peers.md

 # Connect to peers

-This is when the bootstrapping nodes in this spec get their connections.
+In the initial state, bootstrapping nodes do not have peers and thus cannot make any requests.
+Once they obtain sufficiently many peers, they move to the `search` phase and start requesting current branches from their peers.

-## InitialConnections
+## Init -> Search

 ```
 InitConnections == \E bn \in Bootstrapping_nodes :